Fallenbagel/jellyseerr/docs/support/faq.md

 #### Troubleshooting Steps

-First, check the Overseerr logs for media items that are missing.
+First, check the Jellyseerr logs for media items that are missing.
 The logs will contain an error as to why that item could not be matched.

 1. Verify that you are using one of the agents mentioned above.
 2. Refresh the metadata for just that item.
-3. Run a full scan in Overseerr to see if that item is now matched properly.
+3. Run a full scan in Jellyseerr to see if that item is now matched properly.
-4. If the item is now seen by Overseerr then repeat step 2 for each missing item.
+4. If the item is now seen by Jellyseerr then repeat step 2 for each missing item.
 If you have a large amount of items missing then a full metadata refresh is recommended for that library.
-5. Run a full scan on Overseerr after refreshing all unmatched items.
+5. Run a full scan on Jellyseerr after refreshing all unmatched items.

-You can also perform the following to verify the media item has a GUID Overseerr can match:
+You can also perform the following to verify the media item has a GUID Jellyseerr can match:

 1. Go to the media item in Plex and **"Get info"** and click on **"View XML"**.
 2. Verify that the media item's GUID follows one of the below formats: